fredriccliver/embedding_space_analysis/readme.md

 ## Recommendation Logic

-The recommendation system in this project uses two main approaches:
+The recommendation system uses two main approaches:

-### 1. Similarity-Based Recommendations
+1. Similarity-Based Recommendations
+2. Cluster-Based Recommendations (when 3 or more episodes are selected)

 This method recommends episodes based on their similarity to a given episode or set of episodes.